A Perfect Contradiction: Composition

+Songs

-The second single from the album, "Only Love Can Hurt Like This", was written entirely by Diane Warren, who has written for Faith twice again, towards the single "Leave While I'm Not Looking" (Featured on the outsider's edition of Faith's third studio album "A Perfect Contradiction"), and "The Crazy Ones" (Featured as the main theme of the film "Miss You Already").
-"Impossible Heart" was written by Faith and Christopher Braide, who had previously worked with Faith on her second studio album "Fall to Grace" towards the song "30 Minute Love Affair".
+The second single from the album, "Only Love Can Hurt Like This", was written entirely by Diane Warren, who has written for Faith twice again, towards the single "Leave While I'm Not Looking" featured on A Perfect Contradiction: Outsiders' Edition, and "The Crazy Ones" featured as the main theme of the film Miss You Already.
+"Impossible Heart" was written by Faith and Christopher Braide, who had previously worked with Faith on her second studio album Fall to Grace towards the song "30 Minute Love Affair".
 Both songs used synthesized instrumentation.
-"Impossible Heart" was not released as a single.
-"Trouble with My Baby" was originally written with Steve Robson in synchronisation with Faith's previous album Fall to Grace, but was considered by Faith as "inappropriate" or "misfitting" in regards of the theme of Fall to Grace.
-As a result, the song was saved for a later album, specifically "A Perfect Contradiction".
+"Trouble with My Baby" was originally written with Steve Robson in synchronisation with Fall to Grace, but was considered by Faith as "inappropriate" or "misfitting" in regards of the theme of Fall to Grace.
+As a result, the song was saved for a later album, specifically A Perfect Contradiction.